James-Fleming12/EvidentialHDC/docs/robust_iterations.md

   objectives.

-**Shortlist, ranked (each is a medium-scale commitment; micro is only a stability smoke test, NOT a TTA gate — three micro-to-medium reversals so far):**
+**Shortlist, ranked (each is a medium-scale commitment; micro is only a stability smoke test, NOT a TTA gate: three micro-to-medium reversals so far):**

 1. **Two-branch bottleneck** `z = [z_inv, z_corr]` (inv 64D + corr 64D, test 96/32 and
    32/96 after). `z_inv` carries GMSIFC + LSCC + SupCon (assignment / TTA); `z_corr`
-   carries CE + LSCC only, NO clean anchor — inherits the plain-DGLSS++ geometry (packed + shifted).
+   carries CE + LSCC only, NO clean anchor, inherits the plain-DGLSS++ geometry (packed + shifted).
 The HDC decoder reads the concatenation, so the oracle has access to the retained direction.
 This is architecturally distinct from the failed `coclust` (fought over one shared 128D) and `ch64` (gradients still flow through